Logic Apps Best Practices, Tips and Tricks: #47 Proper use of the Terminate action

 • and Has failed.

-Now, if we test our workflow again by resubmitting the run or by sending a new request from Postman, you will notice that the workflow will always terminate with a failed status, as expected.
+If we now test the workflow again—either by resubmitting a previous run or by sending a new request from Postman—the result becomes clear.
+The workflow consistently terminates with a failed status, exactly as expected.

 So, why is this Important?